MildMax/Animator/README.md

 --Constructor--
 The AnimationController constructor takes an AnimationModel and an AnimationView and stores them in the class to be used to run the animation.
 Throws an IllegalArgumentException if the AnimationModel or the AnimationView is null.

---go() method--
+--doAnimation() method--
-The go() method is responsible for setting up the view to display the animation correctly.
+The doAnimation() method is responsible for setting up the view to display the animation correctly.
 Runs the animation by passing the AnimationModel to the run() method in the view.
 If the view is an instance of PlaybackViewImpl, sets the ButtonListener, SliderChange Listener, and MouseListener values in the view.

 --getAnimationModel() method--
 Gets the model from the controller.
 EXISTS ONLY FOR TESTING PURPOSES.